KeerthanaMurugaraj/Topic-RAG-for-Historical-Newspapers/README.md

 journal={Computational Humanities Research},
-author={Murugaraj, Keerthana and Lamsiyah, Salima and During, Marten and Theobald, Martin}, year={2025}, pages={1–21}}
+author={Murugaraj, Keerthana and Lamsiyah, Salima and During, Marten and Theobald, Martin}, year={2025}, pages={e15}}
 ```
-This citation refers to the pre-proof article.
-The final production version will be added when available.

 -----
 ## License

-This is an Open Access article, distributed under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives licence (http://creativecommons.org/licenses/by-nc-nd/4.0/), which permits non-commercial re-use, distribution, and reproduction in any medium, provided the original work is unaltered and is properly cited.
-The written permission of Cambridge University Press must be obtained for commercial re-use or in order to create a derivative work.
+This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (https://creativecommons.org/licenses/by/4.0), which permits unrestricted re-use, distribution and reproduction, provided the original article is properly cited.

-Copyright © The Author(s), 2025.
+© The Author(s), 2025.
 Published by Cambridge University Press

 ---